Pumpkin Spice Pancakes Recipe

 Instructions

 - Turn the oven's warm setting on.
 You will be storing the pancakes on a baking sheet in the oven while you cook each one.
-Line the sheet with foil for easy clean up.
+Line the sheet with parchment paper for easy clean up.

 Notes